 The Social Security tax rate for employees is 6.2%, with Medicare tax being 1.45%.
 Your employer is required to match this combined rate of 7.65%, so they also pay FICA tax.

-Self-employment tax applies to self-employed individuals.
+Self-employment tax applies to self-employed individuals who pay themselves.
 When you're self-employed, you act as both the employer and employee, meaning you're expected to pay both halves.
 That's a whopping 15.3% FICA rate for freelancers and independent contractors.

 Luckily, though, self-employment tax is deductible.
 The IRS allows self-employed individuals to deduct the "employer" portion of their self-employment tax, or 7.65 percent (calculated as half of 15.3%) when calculating their income taxes.